Hello Chunky Monkey Popsicles!

 Chunky Monkey Popsicles are a tribute to that blissful, albeit very expensive, pool time.
 Those yummy monkey-ish flavors, remade with mostly healthier stuff at a much more reasonable price tag, and frozen on a stick!
 All the summery joy a kid or a grown-up or a monkey could ever ask for!

 - 1 Tbsp. raw cacao powder

 - 1/2 cup milk or semi-sweet chocolate chips

 - 1/4 cup crushed peanuts

-- Combine coconut milk, cocoa powder, honey and peanut butter in a powerful blender and mix until incorporated.
+- Combine coconut milk, cocoa powder, honey, peanut butter and collagen peptides in a powerful blender and mix until incorporated.

 - Chop banana into small slices.